tektechnologies/Instructor-Prep/301/week_2/class-06/README.md

 - Code Challenge for today pass by value and pass by reference.

+## HTTP Methods

+- Developers use HTTP methods to access APIs.
+- GET: requests data from a server
+- POST: sends new information to a server
+- PUT: makes changes to existing data on a server
+- DELETE: removes existing information from a server
+- PATCH: used for partial updates
+- There are more methods than these 5, but these are the most popular

 ## Intro to API

 - Look at white boards